 print("the example value is:%s" % (cleantext)) >> the example value is: <foo>

-Secret is rendered and it is recorded in a dictionary, named
+The secret is rendered and is recorded in a dictionary, named

 _used_secrets, where the key is the secret value and the value the secret key.